Building Normalizing Flows with Stochastic Interpolants: Stochastic Interpolants and Associated Flows

 \end{proposition} The proof of this proposition is given in Appendix~\ref{sec:linkgen:a}.
 The first formula for $t\in[0,1)$ is based on a direct calculation using Gaussian integration by parts; the second formula at $t=1$ is obtained by taking the limit of the first using $v_{t=1}(x)=0$ from~\eqref{eq:vt01} and l'H\^opital's rule.
 It shows that we can in principle resample $\rho_t$ at any $t\in[0,1]$ using the stochastic differential equation in artificial time $\tau$ whose drift is the score $\hat s_t(x)$ obtained by evaluating \eqref{eq:v:score} on the estimated $\hat v_t(x)$:

-Similarly, the score $\hat s_t(x)$ estimated this way could in principle be used in score-based diffusion models, as explained in~Appendix~\ref{sec:linkgen:a}.
+Similarly, the score $\hat s_t(x)$ could in principle be used in score-based diffusion models, as explained in~Appendix~\ref{sec:linkgen:a}.
 We stress however that while our velocity is well-behaved for all times in $[0,1]$, as shown in~\eqref{eq:vt01}, the drift and diffusion coefficient in the associated SDE are singular at $t=0,1$.